thomasw64/demo-liberty-jdbc/README.md

 Copy the `jdbc-demo-0.1.war` from the release to `build/libs`

-Also copy the Db2 JCC drivers into `build/wlp/usr/servers/defaultServer/jdbc/`
+Also copy the Db2 JCC-4 drivers and the license file into `build/wlp/usr/servers/defaultServer/jdbc/`

 ## Download the JDBC Drivers